pewresearch/pewanalytics/docs_source/examples.rst

 The TextDataFrame class
 -----------------------------------------------------

-In some of the following examples, we'll be making use of the `pewanalytics.text.TextDataFrame` class, \
+In some of the following examples, we'll be making use of the :py:class:`pewanalytics.text.TextDataFrame` class, \
 which provides a variety of useful functions for working with a Pandas DataFrame that contains a column \
 of text that you want to analyze.
-To set up a `TextDataFrame`, you just need to pass a DataFrame and \
+To set up a ``TextDataFrame``, you just need to pass a DataFrame and \
 specify the name of the column that contains the text.
-The `TextDataFrame` will automatically convert \
+The ``TextDataFrame`` will automatically convert \
 your corpus into a TF-IDF representation; you can pass additional keyword arguments to control this \
-vectorization process, which get forwarded to a Scikit-Learn TfidfVectorizer class.
+vectorization process, which get forwarded to a Scikit-Learn ``TfidfVectorizer`` class.
 In the following examples, \
-we'll be using a `TextDataFrame` containing inaugural speeches:
+we'll be using a ``TextDataFrame`` containing inaugural speeches:

 .. code-block:: python